 These closings—combined with Hollywood’s halt on new theater releases, film, and television production—have likely made your home theater the only theater that you’ll be able to enjoy for some time.
 As we head into the Fall and Winter months, colder temps and unfavorable weather conditions will likely force people to reduce their outdoor time further, making indoor entertainment even more essential.

 When life hands you lemons, make lemonade, and there’s no better way to do that than giving your home theater the upgrade it deserves.
-Here are some ways you can make your home entertainment spaces a red carpet event.
+Here are some ways to make your home entertainment spaces a red carpet event.

 The Big Screen